foozyerdooz/alexa-skill-simple-py-phrase/README.md

 *NOTE: You do not need to own an Echo Dot device, or equivalent, to develop for Alexa: AWS supplies a web based Alexa simulator that you can use to test your solution on.*

+An objective of this project was to create a clean boilerplate python function that can be a template for more complex interactions.

 ## Getting started for the completely uninitiated

 For anyone starting off, you will need an Alexa Skills kit Developer account https://developer.amazon.com/alexa